 Information needs to be captured at order time to be delivered to the billing system(s).
 Typically requires integration of the selling & billing product catalogs.

-The billing and rating product catalog(s) Information required to be in sync between the billing system and network systems to ensure usage is account for properly and associated with the appropriate customer account.
+This section represents information required to be in sync between the billing system and network systems to ensure usage is accounted for properly and associated with the appropriate customer account.

 Product Catalog Key Considerations